|

 The implications were potentially large, because I was about to modify

-an original design that was substantially intact.
+an original design that was still substantially intact.
 Indeed, aesthetically

-and from a distance, it wasn't at all evident that anything needed to be
+and from a distance, it wasn't at all evident that anything at all needed to be

 done.
 But looked at closely and carefully, it was obvious that it did

-or else risk the integrity of the original column down the road.
+in fact need doing, or else risk the integrity of the original column down the line.
 And I knew I

 wasn't capable of rebuilding that pier to its current standard.
 So I

-decided I would proceed by laying out the design for a base completely
+decided I would proceed by laying out the design for a new base completely

 and only go ahead when I was satisfied it would be aesthetically